newpouy/InstagramHelper/README.md

 * XLSX (default option)
 * CSV

+Please note that the Excel output includes some not-displayed in the grid information, e.g. indication if an user is verified, and also some attributes related to business accout: business account phone number, email, category, etc.

 ## How to Make the Process Faster

 Change the extension's options.
 Right click on the extension's icon in Chrome's toolbar, the context menu will be displayed.